tmccall8829/Traub-BG/README.md

 3. modelNotify.py (for sending you a text when the model is done (optional))
 4. raster.py (for generating an individual raster plot for the Traub model data)

-The scripts are relatively straight-forward.
+The scripts are relatively straightforward.
 Just keep in mind that they are hard coded to use set file names, and if you change the default file names you will also have to change the scripts.
 They are currently written to use python 3.6, so if you use a different python version (which you likely do, probably 2.7 or something) you